miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 Implementations MUST NOT treat unprotected header information as trusted solely because such information is present in the JWS object.

 If archive timestamp validation fails, the associated unprotected header information MUST be treated as untrusted.

+## Detached Payload Considerations

+Detached payload usage may complicate long-term preservation and validation because the payload data required for JWS signature validation is stored outside the JWS object.

+Implementations and operational environments SHOULD ensure long-term preservation, availability, and integrity of detached payload data associated with LTV-JWS objects.

+Loss or ambiguity of detached payload data may result in failure of signature validation, timestamp validation, archive validation, or long-term validation.

 ## Validation Requirements for External References